ignadv1986/Comprehensive-NGS-Technical-Manual/05_Troubleshooting/02_run_&_sequence_quality.md

 ### Per Base N Content

-The per base N content of the reads should stay close to 0, with a small increase toward the 3' end in some databases.
+The per base N content of the reads should stay close to 0, with a small increase toward the 3' end in some samples.
 A **globally high N content** is usually due to low signal intensity during specific sequencing cycles, which can be verified in run-level sequencing metrics.
 A per base N content above 1% is generally considered problematic for downstream analysis.

 ### Sequence Length Distribution